All Episodes

 Somebody he works strongly with is Ron Wyden of Oregon.

-So how can he work so closely with Wyden and be a right wing ideologue?
+So how can he work so closely with Wyden and be a right-wing ideologue?

 He's a leader of the Tea Party, the intellectual leader of the Tea Party group.

-He's a very, very much out of the right wing of the Republican party's a genial fellow, but his views are quite harsh.
+He's a very, very much out of the right wing of the Republican Party.

 How can you be a genial fellow and be that mean?

-This kind of a right wing extremist, a Tea Party type.
+This kind of a right-wing extremist, a Tea Party type.

 How can you be so genial and be so mean at the same time?

-Everybody's lying about Obama's Medicare cuts.
+Everybody's lying about Obama's Medicare cut.

 You're repeating what is a misstatement by the Republicans.